 Perpetuals futures have no expiry date, final settlement, or delivery.
 As such, funding rate payments are used as the incentive mechanism to bring the perpetual futures' mark price in line with the oracle price.

-(For instance, a user with long position in a market whose mark price < oracle price will receive a payoff proportional to their position size).
+(For instance, a user with a long position in a market whose mark price is, on average, below the oracle price will receive a payoff proportional to their position size).

 Funding Rate % Calc